aaaristo/express-swim/README.md

 SWIM uses piggybacking of failure detection messages to disseminate group membership info accross the cluster.
-And you can use the same strategy to propagate your app data:
+And you can use the same strategy to propagate your app messages:

 ```javascript